jamesgray007/hoai-course/docs/local_setup.md

-# 🚀 Setting Up Your Python & Cursor Development Environment
+# 🚀 Setting Up Python & AI-Powered Code Editor

 - Welcome!
-This guide walks you through installing Python, Cursor, Visual Studio Code and scaffolding a brand-new Python project with best practices in place.
+This guide walks you through installing Python and an AI-powered code editor (Cursor, Visual Studio Code) on your local machine.
+It also includes scaffolding a brand-new Python project with best practices in place.
 ---

 ## 🎯 Learning Objectives